scotje/jscott-newton/README.md

 It generates and caches static files of all your content on demand so your site runs as fast as your web server.

+Newton is intended to be used by developers and others with a certain level of technical ability and familiarity with HTML, CSS, and Rails.
+If you aren't comfortable forking a Git repository and editing some ERB files to customize the look of your blog, this may not be the software for you.

 ## Requirements

 - Ruby 1.9.3 (may work with earlier versions, but not tested)